asynkron/protoactor-website/hugo/content/docs/reenter.md

    // Immediate return allows the actor to process other messages. return;
 }

+// You do need to override the abstract version of the generated DoStuff method to appease the compiler, but it won't be invoked. public override async Task<DoStuffResponse> DoStuff(DoStuffRequest request) => Task.FromResult(new DoStuffResponse());
 ```

 This modification enables your actor to handle other incoming messages while the asynchronous task is running, enhancing throughput and avoiding potential deadlocks (see [deadlock prevention](./deadlocks)).
 The `respond` callback is invoked with the task result once it completes, maintaining the ability to return results to the caller.